amf-paulinho/scriptdrop/README.md

 - [ ] Add Some filters availability to facilitate users life

-- [ ] Using Socket to Change Order Status, I left a simple combo box, which can break down the business workflow.
+- [ ] Improve the Order Workflow and Status Management.

 - [ ] UI Data Formatting

 - [ ] More application security to prevent attacks

-- [ ] I think I did not put unique keys in some necessary places, I would like to double check Everything

-- [ ] Change a bit the application  “phoenix contexts design patterns”, I don't think I made the best decisions in terms of clarity, but still pretty decent.

 - [ ] The home page, that is the control panel of pharmacies and couriers must be refactored.
-I am using an “IF” that I did not like, but to change this I would need more time to study Phoenix
+I am using an “IF” that I did not like, but to change this I would need more time to study Phoenix so I deceided dont for now

 - [ ] The system's administrative area should be rethought, but this would take a long time, so I looked for a solution that could show my skills and also solve the problem.

-- [ ] Use more Elixir Pattern Match

-- [ ] Change a filed name in the Table Users (it can be confusing) change 'provider' to 'login_provider'

-- [x] UI validation (message to the user)

 - [ ] Solve a simple Bug that a left.
 I couldn't get the current local date, only UTC, this was frustrating, because I left it for fine-tuning thinking it would be commonplace, but it is not.